m-thalmann/contextmenujs/README.md

     ]
   },
   {
-    "type": Contextmenu.DIVIDER              // This item is a divider (shows only gray line, no text etc.)
+    "type": ContextMenu.DIVIDER              // This item is a divider (shows only gray line, no text etc.)
   },
   {
     "text": "Item2",